pypeit/PypeIt/doc/coadd1d.rst

 the output file name.
 See `Parameters`_ for common choices.

-The coaddfile parameter is optional, if it is not set the output file will be placed along aside the first spec1d file named "coadd1d_<target>_<instrument>_<date or date range>.fits".
+The coaddfile parameter is optional, if it is not set the output file will be placed in the same directory as the first spec1d file named "coadd1d_<target>_<instrument>_<date or date range>.fits".

 **Note:** if you are using an Echelle :doc:`spectrographs`